learning-layers/ltb-Dockerfiles/README.md

 # ltb-Dockerfiles
-The Dockerfiles to create the Learning Toolbox containers
+The Dockerfiles for the Learning Toolbox.